Azure/azure-quickstart-templates/application-workloads/sap/sap-lama-apps/README.md

 ---
 description: This template deploys a virtual machine and installs the required applications to use this virtual machine for SAP LaMa.
 The template also creates the required disk layout.
-For more information about managing Azure virtual machines with SAP LaMa, see https://docs.microsoft.com/azure/virtual-machines/workloads/sap/lama-installation.
+For more information about managing Azure virtual machines with SAP LaMa, see https&#58;//docs.microsoft.com/azure/virtual-machines/workloads/sap/lama-installation.
 page_type: sample
 products:
 - azure
 - azure-resource-manager
+urlFragment: sap-lama-apps
 languages:
 - json
 ---